BanTheRewind/Cinder-Physx/README.md

 “vtbl2q_u8” to “vtbl2_u8”
 ```

-##### 6. (Required only on Xcode 7) The follow must be added to "Other C Flags" for each configuration on each target:
+##### 6. The following must be added to "Other C Flags" for each configuration on each target:
 ```
 -Wno-reserved-id-macro
 -Wno-unused-local-typedefs